 Why do I need home insurance?

 While we encourage homeowners to protect their home by insuring it, it’s good to know what the possible consequences of not having home insurance are.

 Accidents can and do happen, no matter how careful you are, such as a burst pipe, or kitchen fire.
 Your home insurance is designed to cover these types of incidents, so it can be repaired to the way it was prior to the accident.
 Without it, you would have to cover the repair out of your own pocket.
 Not to mention, you will have all the hassle of arranging the repairs.

 Then there’s the legal liability component of your home cover.
-Should you cause physical damage to another person’s property – for example if a tree on your property fell over and hit your neighbour’s garage, damaging it – the legal liability component of your policy would cover this accident.
+Should you cause physical damage to another person’s property for example, if a fire accidentally starts while you’re cooking dinner, and spreads to your neighbour’s house – the legal liability component of your policy would cover this accident.
 This is up to $2million for any one event with an AA Insurance policy.

 Once again, without home cover, you would need to foot the bill out of your own pocket.
 With this in mind, it’s worth considering if you can afford not to have insurance.

-Now that you know a little more about home insurance, take the time to carefully consider your options, including price, so you won't have any unexpected surprises come claim time. if you're still unsure about the details of your cover and the options available to you, then speak with your insurer directly and they will help you find the best insurance for your needs.
+Now that you know a little more about home insurance, take the time to carefully consider your options, including price, so you won't have any unexpected surprises come claim time.
+If you're still unsure about the details of your cover and the options available to you, then speak with your insurer directly so they can help you find the best insurance for your needs.